userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Provider Network and Subnet

-Let's start by creating the provider network, this is the only one that must be created using an admin user because it is the one that needs to provide values that only the OpenStack cloud administrator would have.
+Lets start by creating the provider network, this is the only one that must be created using an admin user because it is the one that needs to provide values that only the OpenStack cloud administrator would have.

 The values for Segmentation ID, Network Address, Gateway IP and Allocation Pools can be found in the following table, for **Physical Network** use **physnet1** for all students: